- Phone: (763) 434-5995

-The Democratic Republic of Congo is the former Belgian Congo.
-Located in the center of Africa, it is the second largest nation in Africa and third largest in population with estimates in 2015 of over 81,000,000 individuals.
+The Democratic Republic of Congo (DRC) is located in the center of Africa.
+It is the second largest nation in Africa and contains the third largest in population with estimates in 2015 of over 81,000,000 individuals.
 Constance has a growing relationship with gospel-centered ministries in the DRC.